 for Senators to hold 500 acres of property

 Q. When are

-A. Elections are held during December
+A. Elections are held during December of every odd year

 via email to the Election Coordinator.